top of page

 In 2006, I joined the military and served for six years, completing deployments in Northern Ireland, Iraq, and Afghanistan.
 In 2012, I was medically discharged following injuries sustained during my service in Afghanistan.

-Transitioning back into civilian life was incredibly challenging.
-I experienced significant struggles with depression, anxiety, and the impact of trauma, and I turned to alcohol and substance use as a way of coping.
 With the support of my friends, family, and ultimately a counsellor, I was able to begin making sense of what I was going through.

 Education